Does this sound familiar?

 6. How many websites do you support?

 Does your organization manage more than one website on different platforms?
-If you oversee multiple domains, websites, microsites, or landing pages, your team will have a lot fewer headaches if you bring them onto the same content management platform.
+If you oversee multiple domains, websites, microsites, or landing pages, your team will have a lot fewer headaches if you bring them onto the same digital experience platform.

 7. What technology stack would you prefer?